1950s Spearhead Wall Lamps

 In 1949 he began his creation of lighting at 98 Boulevard Charonne in Paris which will remain its flagship store.

-His first period of production in the early 1950s reveals a real finesse of execution.The brass stems and the double shade diabolo system are recognizable elements of this period.
-Beginning in 1953, Robert Mathieu created wall lights and ceiling lamps with acrylic or lacquered aluminum reflectors.
+His first period of production in the early 1950s reveals a real finesse of execution.The brass stems and the double shade diabolo system are recognisable elements of this period.
+Beginning in 1953, Robert Mathieu created wall lights and ceiling lamps with acrylic or lacquered aluminium reflectors.
 The end of the 1950s was marked by the use of counterweights.

 R. Mathieu Luminaires Rationnels (rational lighting) published luminaries of great designers including Michel Buffet.
 The company ended business in 1978.